Pokémon Snap: Sales

 Pokémon Snap was fourth on the chart for top-selling games in Japan for the week of its release, March 18 to March 24.
 For the week ending May 21, 1999, in Japan, it ranked fifth.
 In the United States, Pokémon Snap sold in excess of 151,000 copies in the first three days of its release.
 Since its release, it was the most rented game, up to October 22, 1999.
 For the month of November, it was featured in the United States' top 10 list of best-selling video games.
 For the week ending November 27, it ranked as the 10th best-selling video game, while it remained the most-rented video game for the same week.
 By the end of 1999, Pokémon Snap was the sixth best-selling video game in the United States, having sold in excess of 1.5 million copies.
 IGN attributed this success with "well targeted promotions" and the tie in with Blockbuster.
+According to the NPD Group, Pokémon Snap was the top-selling Nintendo 64 game of 1999 in the United States, as well as the fifth top-selling video game altogether.
 In the United Kingdom, it sold 6,500 units at launch, reaching No.9 in that week's charts, and replacing Perfect Dark as the top-selling game in the N64 Top Ten chart.